-While it can seem terrifying to put yourself out there online, we’re in an era where people spend 95% of their waking hours staring at their phone—so you can’t afford not to be.
+While it can seem terrifying to put yourself out there online, we’re in an era where people spend 95% of their waking hours staring at a screen—so you can’t afford not to be.
 With that in mind, let’s discuss some of the main monsters of the online advertising world and how they’re really not that bad.
 Some of them you might even end up befriending and go on wonderful adventures together!

 If you’re transitioning to the online world, you need a website.
 End of story.
 This can be a big challenge since your website is often the first impression people get of your business, and so it also needs to be consistent with your branding.
 Set up it poorly and you’ll just turn people away.
 While there are plenty of website-builders online, you don’t want to end up with something that looks like Frankenstein if he was a website (ya know, all pieced together and not entirely alive).